 - Cover the dish and cook for 10-15 minutes.

 - As your fish is finishing up, heat 1 ½ c of water to a boil in a small, covered saucepan.
 Remove the boiling water from the heat and stir in the couscous.
 Cover and let the pot stand, off of the heat for 5 minutes.
 Remove the lid and fluff the couscous with a fork.

-In honor of American Heart Month, today the Sunday Supper Crew is sharing some of their favorite heart healthy dishes.
+In honor of American Heart Month, check out these fellow bloggers sharing some of their favorite heart healthy dishes.
 Thanks to Ethel of Eating In Instead and Lori of Foxes Love Lemons for hosting this week’s event.

 Soups that’ll win your heart: